This is what we do. See how we have helped people live healthier, better lives.

-A woman with anxiety issues, heart and dental problems and no transportation now has coverage and transportation.
-Her new bus pass gets her to her doctor’s appointments and she can get her medications when she needs them.
+A woman with anxiety issues, heart complications, dental problems, and no transportation now has coverage and transportation.
+Her new bus pass gets her to her doctor’s appointments, and she can get her medications when she needs them.
 She’s excited about dental care, which includes extractions and a partial.
-She is getting out more and she’s looking forward to a healthy future and a bright, new smile.
+She is getting out more, and she’s looking forward to a healthy future and a bright, new smile.

 Benita and Peggy